simoc/mapyrus/docs/reference.md

 Labels are drawn using the current color and font settings.

-\textit{extras} defines further options for the tree, given as
-\textit{variable=value} values, separated by whitespace.
+_extras_ defines further options for the tree, given as _variable=value_ values, separated by whitespace.
 See Table \ref{treeextras}
 for available options.